 - 1. The provider must demonstrate readiness to provide services and comprehension of applicable Medicaid regulations and pertinent service Conditions of Participations through documents describing provider operations.

 - 2. The provider must submit on forms provided by Senior and Disabilities Services

 - a. an application for certification or recertification; and

 - b. if requesting an exception under 7 AAC 130.220 (j), an application to provide both care coordination and other home and community-based waiver services.

-- 3. The provider must prepare in written form and implement the following policies and procedures that must be submitted for review when requested Senior and Disabilities Services:
+- 3. The provider must prepare in written form and implement the following policies and procedures that must be submitted for review when requested by Senior and Disabilities Services:

 - a. background checks;

 - b. complaint management;

 - c. confidentiality of protected health information, including a Notice of Privacy Practices;

 - d. conflicts of interest;

 - e. critical incident reporting;

 - f. emergency response training;

 - g. evaluation of employees;

 - h. financial accountability;

 - i. independence and inclusion;

 - j. medication management (not required of providers licensed under 7 AAC 75.010 75.140 or certified under 7 AAC 127.050, or care coordinators certified under 7 AAC 130.200);

 - k. person-centered practice;

-- l. quality improvement;
+- 1. quality improvement;

 - m. restrictive interventions;

 - n. termination of provider services; and

-- o. training;
+- o. training, including instruction in first aid and cardio-pulmonary resuscitation (CPR);